Few places rival New York City for winter holiday activities, and the school break offers families plenty of free time to sample them all.

 6. Take a trip to the outer boroughs to check out over-the-top holiday light displays, such as Brooklyn's famously decked-out houses in Dyker Heights.
 FREE

 7. Stand beneath a giant illuminated Christmas tree and snap a keepsake holiday photo.
 Rockefeller Center isn't the only go-to spot.
-You can find lovely Christmas trees in Bryant Park and at South Street Seaport, plus a flotilla of illuminated firs on Central Park's Harlem Meer.
+You can find lovely Christmas trees in Bryant Park and at South Street Seaport's Pier 17, plus a flotilla of illuminated firs on Central Park's Harlem Meer.
 FREE

-9. Visit the Museum of the City of New York to check out its just-opened historical exhibit, New York at Its Core, and take advantage of its awesome seasonal family programs, which include a Kwanzaa celebration and craft workshops on stained-glass windows, and snow globes.
-(Note: Score a FREE ice cream during break week with a secret discount code.)
+9. Visit the Museum of the City of New York to take advantage of its awesome seasonal family programs, which include a Kwanzaa celebration and crafting snow globes.
 FREE with admission

-10. Catch one of the big Hollywood holiday movie releases, such as Rogue One: A Star Wars Story, Sing, or Moana.
+10. Catch one of the big Hollywood holiday movie releases, such as Star Wars: The Last Jedi, Ferdinand, The Greatest Showman, Coco, or Jumanji: Welcome to the Jungle.

 11. Warm up with a cup of frothy, chocolatey goodness at one of Manhattan's best hot chocolate spots.

-12. Or head to Astoria's Museum of the Moving Image for daily screenings of the sweet all-ages Kubo and the Two Strings, an acclaimed animation adventure tale.
-Use the film for inspiration at the museum's Winter Warrior Workshop.
+12. Or head to Astoria's Museum of the Moving Image for daily screenings of The LEGO Batman Movie.
+Use the film for inspiration at the museum's Super Hero workshop and see the new Jim Henson exhibit.
 FREE with admission

 13. An antidote to the excess of the season, craft with recycled goods at ReMake the Holidays at the New York Hall of Science.